okx-code/rankupbook/src/Advanced-Configuration/Adding-custom-requirements.md

 Only __whole, unformatted numbers__ will work.

 Now onto the syntax.
-This is the template:
+This is the template
 ###### Template
 ```yaml
 RankName: